kubernetes/kubernetes/docs/kubectl_log.md

   -f, --follow=false: Specify if the logs should be streamed.
   -h, --help=false: help for log
       --interactive=true: If true, prompt the user for input when required.
 Default true.
+  -p, --previous=false: If true, print the logs for the previous instance of the container in a pod if it exists.
 ```

 ### Options inherited from parent commands